Shipwright/daveas.github.io/_projects/planetary-gear-system.markdown

 - Mechanical Engineering
 - Plastic
 - Metal
 excerpt: "This planetary gear system was part of a project in my 3D CAD class in college.
 The gears were cut with a waterjet and a chassis was created to rotate the gears in different variations.
-The gears were designed from scratch using an involut curve to profile the gear tooth."
+The gears were designed from scratch using an involute curve to profile the gear tooth."
 published: true
 dir: gear-system/
 ---